openstack/swift/doc/source/overview_container_sharding.rst

 .. note::

-    Container sharding is currently an experimental feature.
     It is strongly recommended that operators gain experience of sharding containers in a non-production cluster before using in production.

     The sharding process involves moving all sharding container database records via the container replication engine; the time taken to complete